jkmin687/jkmin687.github.io/ProfessionalStatement.md

 My long-term vision is to serve as a **Chief Information Security Officer (CISO)** who champions a culture of security-by-design.
 I aim to move beyond reactive compliance—scrambling to pass an audit—toward proactive governance, where security controls are seamlessly integrated into the organization's daily lifecycle.

-I am driven by the challenge of bringing harmoney in a world of chaos and the responsibility of protecting the data that powers our modern world.
+I am driven by the challenge of bringing harmony in a world of chaos and the responsibility of protecting the data that powers our modern world.

 ---
 [Back to the Main Portfolio](index.md)